zuiko21/minimOS/hard/pask.md

 From the computer's point of view, PASK just sends an ASCII code whenever a key is pressed.
 A simple _ripple counter_ scans the keyboard's rows and, together with the detected column data, create an address for an **(EP)ROM** containing the corresponding character codes.
-This allows the use with any character set by switching the EPROM.
+This allows the use with any character set by switching the EPROM contents.

+Whenever the selected row detects some pressed key(s), the `/ROW` signal is generated -- which, in turn, emits the `/STROBE` pulse.
+But it also **stops the clock** for the counter, in order to wait for the key to be released.
+Thus, **debouncing** becomes just a matter of scanning the keys at a reasonable rate (~20 ms).

+On the other hand, the _n-key rollover_ problem is not solved this way... the simpler workaround I can think of is the use of a _second EPROM_ just taking the uncoded column bits, emitting the `/ROW` signal when **one and only one key** is pressed.

-With the proposed 5x8 matrix, this takes 5 (uncoded) plus 3 (8 coded rows) and 3 modifier bits (shift, control & alt), for a total of 11 bits (**2 kiB**).
-But larger EPROMs (up to 27C128, which I have many) are accepted, with jumpers allowing _alternative charsets_.
+With the proposed 5x8 matrix, the EPROM takes 5 _uncoded_ columns, plus 3 row bits (8 coded rows) and 3 modifier bits (shift, control & alt), for a total of **11 bits** (**2 kiB**).
+A 2716 will suffice; anyway, larger EPROMs (up to 27C128, which I have many) are accepted, with a few jumpers allowing _alternative charsets_.

 ## Hardware interface